sypien-julia/dose-calc-gke/README.md

 * url: `/download/<jobId>`
 * method: `GET`
-* parameter: returned by /jobs method id of the job the results of which you want do download
+* parameter: returned by /jobs id of the job the results of which you want do download
 * returns: files with the results